 Convention Meaning Example Choose Start > How to start a program.
-To start the Database Configuration Assistant, choose Start > Programs > Oracle - HOME_NAME > Configuration and Migration Tools > Database Configuration Assistant.
+To start the Database Configuration Assistant, choose Start > Programs > Oracle - HOME NAME > Configuration and Migration Tools > Database Configuration Assistant.
 File and directory names File and directory names are not case sensitive.
-The following special characters are not allowed: left angle bracket (<), right angle bracket (>), colon (:), double quotation marks ("), slash (/), pipe (), and dash (-).
+The following special characters are not allowed: left angle bracket (<), right angle bracket (>), colon (:), double quotation marks ("), slash (/), pipe (1), and dash (-).
 The special character backslash (\) is treated as an element separator, even when it appears in quotes.
 If the file name begins with \ then Windows assumes it uses the Universal Naming Convention. c:\winnt"\"system32 is the same as C:\WINNT\SYSTEM32 C:\> Represents the Windows command prompt of the current hard disk drive.
 The escape character in a command prompt is the caret (^).
 Your prompt reflects the subdirectory in which you are working.
 Referred to as the command prompt in this manual.
+C:\oracle\oradata>

-C:\oracle\oradata> Special characters The backslash (\) special character is sometimes required as an escape character for the double quotation mark (") special character at the Windows command prompt.
+Convention Meaning Example Special characters The backslash (\) special character is sometimes required as an escape character for the double quotation mark (") special character at the Windows command prompt.
 Parentheses and the single quotation mark (') do not require an escape character.
 Refer to your Windows operating system documentation for more information on escape and special characters.
 C:\>exp scott/tiger TABLES=emp QUERY=\"WHERE job='SALESMAN' and sal<1600\" C:\>imp SYSTEM/password FROMUSER=scott TABLES=(emp, dept) HOME_NAME Represents the Oracle home name.
 The home name can be up to 16 alphanumeric characters.
 The only special character allowed in the home name is the underscore.
-C:\> net start OracleHOME_NAMETNSListener

-Convention Meaning Example ORACLE_HOME and ORACLE BASE In releases prior to Oracle8 i release 8.1.3, when you installed Oracle components, all subdirectories were located under a top level ORACLE_HOME directory.
-For Windows NT, the default location was C:\orant.
-Go to the ORACLE_BASE\ORACLE_HOME\rdbms\admin directory.
-This release complies with Optimal Flexible Architecture (OFA) guidelines.
+C:\> net start Oracle HOME_NAME TNSListener ORACLE_HOME and ORACLE BASE In releases prior to Oracle8 i release 8.1.3, when you installed Oracle components, all subdirectories were located under a top level ORACLE_HOME directory that by default used one of the following names: Go to the ORACLE_BASE\ORACLE HOME\rdbms\admin directory.
+C:\orant for Windows 2000 C:\orawin98 for Windows 98 This release complies with Optimal Flexible Architecture (OFA) guidelines.
 All subdirectories are not under a top level ORACLE_HOME directory.
 There is a top level directory called ORACLE_BASE that by default is C:\oracle.
 If you install the latest Oracle release on a computer with no other Oracle software installed, then the default setting for the first Oracle home directory is C:\oracle\orann, where nn is the latest release number.
-The Oracle home directory is located directly under ORACLE_BASE.
+The Oracle home directory is located directly under ORACLE_BASE .
 All directory path examples in this guide follow OFA conventions.
-Refer to Oracle Database Platform Guide for Windows for additional information about OFA compliances and for information about installing Oracle products in non-OFA compliant directories.
+Refer to Oracle Database Platform Guide for Windows for additional information about OFA compliances and for information about installing Oracle products in nonOFA compliant directories.